videoDAC/livepeer-gateway/publish-and-consume-content.md

 #### Publish a test source

-`FFmpeg` can be used to generate and publish a test source of content to Livepeer Broadcaster:
+`FFmpeg` can be used to generate and publish a test source of content to Livepeer Gateway:

-0. Make sure Livepeer Broadcaster is running on localhost `127.0.0.1`.
+0. Make sure Livepeer Gateway is running on localhost `127.0.0.1`.

 1. Run the following command:
 ```